EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## [Rel-19.09.1_Build_570] - 18-09-2019

+### Bug Fixes
+- Fixed: Application policy disappears upon restart (QA#746987)
+- Fixed: Admin UI: Missing node summary and node list at the dashboard
+- Fixed: Admin UI: Advanced Link is not Working (QA#744973)
+- Fixed: Syslog report - missing data
+- Fixed: Some periodic tests should be skipped when using upstream proxy
+- Fixed: user.namespaces in centos need to be increased
+- Fixed: Align release names in Deploy/Delete scripts
+- Fixed: HA: Improvement on Node Failure Detection
+- Fixed: HA: No logging until restart fluent-bit on all nodes
+- Fixed: HA: CEF gives "unknow certification authority" error
+- Fixed: HA: Farm is not available "oops" message - shown with 2/3 nodes available
+- Fixed: No alerts when periodic tests failing
+- Fixed: Scaler Fixes for load test issues
+- Fixed: Ldap proxy fails to write AD group list in Consul with big number of Groups
+- Fixed: Ldap proxy fails to bind to AD if Admin password contains double quotes character(s)
+- Fixed: File preview is not working in proxyless mode
+- Fixed: Documentation: Calico in OVA Documentation
+- Fixed: Documentation: SSD is recommended, not required

 ## [Rel-19.09.566] - 11-09-2019

 ### New Features